 Brighten up your day

 Consider investing in a reliable set of USB-rechargeable, water-resistant lights, and you’ll be set for years to come.
 Opt for a red light for the rear and a white one for the front.
-Powerful lights with high brightness levels are available to keep you riding confidently through the darkness.
+Powerful lights with high brightness are going to make you more visible if riding on the roads.

 Wash wash wash